-Our school provides a month-long At Home Reading Program.
+Our school provides a 5-6 month At Home Reading Program.
 Students record the number of minutes they read nightly at home on a calendar.
-The Title I teacher collects the calendars and adds up the minutes at the end of the month.
+The Title I teacher collects the calendars and adds up the minutes at the minutes up at the end of the month and shares with students and staff.